scotthlee/fairness/README.md

 To see the postprocessing algorithms in action, please check out the [demo notebook](demo.ipynb).
 The notbeook shows off the main features of the `PredictionBalancer` and is the best place to start if you've never worked with these kinds of adjustments before.
 Please note: The modules in `requirements.txt` must be installed before running.

 ## Citation
-If you use this code for a project, give us a shout out.
+If you use this code for a project, please give us a shout out.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4890946.svg)](https://doi.org/10.5281/zenodo.4890946)